Understanding Parameterized Constructor in C++: Working and Examples

 Output:

-If you understand the concept of constructor overloading in C++, let’s explore how you can write a parameterized constructor in C++.
+Let us now explore how you can write a parametrized constructor in C++.

 You can use a parameterized constructor in C++ in two ways: inside the class and outside the class.
 In inside the class method, you declare and define the constructor inside the class.
 The implementation is directly within the class body.
 This approach keeps everything compact and is useful for small classes.